AbdAllahAbdElFattah13/LinkedIn-SDK-Android/README.md

     .setRedirectURI(redirectUrl)
     .authenticate(LINKEDIN_REQUEST);
 ```
-will only try to retreive user access token while the following the try to get the lite profile as well
+will only try to retrieve user access token while the following the try to get the lite profile as well
 ```Kotlin
 LinkedInFromFragmentBuilder.getInstance(MainActivity.this)
     .setClientID(clientID)